Gromarant/GromaSnake/README.md

 ### How to play the game  &nbsp; &nbsp; 🎮

- > Use the arrow keys or WDSA key combinations to move the snake around the board.
+ > Use the arrow keys or WASD key combinations to move the snake around the board.

 <br>